DavideAlidosi/May9/ReadMe.txt

 Release Note
+- May9 Pro 3.2 have a new unified installation process, so is highly recommended a new installation instead update it
 - May9 Pro 3.2 work in any Workspace, anyway the use of Maya Classic is high suggested
 - May9 Pro 3.2 hotkeys add or substitute the actual Hotkey Set when installed
 - May9 Pro 3.2 is tested and develop on Autodesk Maya 2018.3